thomlake/NeuralNets.jl/README.md

 end
 ```

-This can sometimes get a little messy, especially because NeuralNets.jl employs a functional style notation, i.e., `linear(w, x)` vs `w * x`.
-The hope is that because nothing is hidden by operator overloading or behind the scenes black magic, it will ultimately be easier to right bug-free and easily extensible code without fighting syntax.
+## Backpropagation Technique

-The overall technique is essentially the same stack based approach employed by Andrej Karpathy's [recurrentjs](https://github.com/karpathy/recurrentjs).
-As computation occurs tracks the application of operators.  and must be supplied as the first argument of every function call.
+The overall technique for automating backpropagation is essentially the same stack based approach employed by Andrej Karpathy's [recurrentjs](https://github.com/karpathy/recurrentjs).
+As computation occurs, NeuralNets.jl tracks the application of operators.
 The operator then internally handles how its application changes backpropagation by pushing functions onto a backpropagation stack.